gmgmxgyang/mo2linux/README.md

 zinit 插件管理器**手动**配置补全插件：

-If you are using Android system,then type the following command.
+If you are using Android system, then type the following command.

 ```zsh
 [[ $(egrep '^[^#]*zinit.*completion/_tmoe' ${HOME}/.zshrc) ]] || sed -i '$ a\zinit ice lucid wait=1 as"completion" && zinit snippet ${HOME}/.local/share/tmoe-linux/git/share/completion/_tmoe' ${HOME}/.zshrc
 ```

-If you are using GNU/Linux system,then type the following command.
+If you are using GNU/Linux system, then type the following command.

 ```zsh
 [[ $(egrep '^[^#]*zinit.*completion/_tmoe' ${HOME}/.zshrc) ]] || sed -i '$ a\zinit ice lucid wait=1 as"completion" && zinit snippet /usr/local/etc/tmoe-linux/git/share/completion/_tmoe' ${HOME}/.zshrc